 To ensure equality of opportunity we review equality monitoring information on a regular basis.
 We look at information relating to the Office of the Police and Crime Commissioner and for all new positions that we recruit in to.

-The equality profile of the OPCC is as follows (as of 1 January 2017):
+The equality profile of the OPCC as of April 2022 is as follows:

 All staff have regular 'one-to-one' supervision meetings with their line manager.
 The meetings include the discussion and consideration of each individual's training and development needs.

 - There haven't been any occurrences of women returning to work after being on maternity leave.

 - There haven't been any occurrences of disabled employees returning to work following sick leave relating to their disability.

 - There haven't been any occurrences of grievances, disciplinary action or dismissals.